If you’re thinking about creating unforgettable memories this year, here’s our guide to the adventure and extreme sports you must try in 2023.

 With the help of a guide and specialized gear, including a climbing harness, crampons, rope, and an ice axe, anyone can experience this thrilling adventure.

 As the earth warms, these majestic beasts continue to recede.
-So make 2022 the year you walk across a glacier.
+So this the year that you walk across a glacier.

 One unforgettable glacial experience can be found in the Los Glaciares National Park.